Date Visited: 4/26/2018

 The next morning it was off to the shower so we could start our day.
 I won’t talk too much about how unimpressed I was by the cleanliness of the shower, but there was enough hair on the floor of the women’s facility to make more than one wig and the smell of urine in the bathroom stalls was almost unbearable.
 Unfortunate, but it happens.
 We try not to hold it against the park unless it seems to be a consistent pattern.
 Next trip they might be spotless, or not.
 But the showers were hot and all the simple things like electric outlets and mirrors were in place for your convenience.
 All in all – it’s doable.

 Clean and refreshed we were eager to start our day and what a day it was!
-We hope you join us.
+We hope you join us as we visit Living Desert Zoo & Gardens.
 Until next time, take care, and enjoy the journey.

 - Distance: 509 miles